Top 10 Places for Eagle Watching in Oklahoma

 Northwestern Oklahoma’s 32,000-acre Salt Plains National Wildlife Refuge includes 10,000 acres of salt flats, as well as wetlands, prairies, woodlands and Great Salt Plains Lake.
 This diversity of landscape has contributed to the area’s success as a habitat for over 300 species of birds.
 Designated as a Globally Important Bird Area by the National Audubon Society, the refuge and nearby Great Salt Plains State Park are excellent destinations for birders, and are prime locations for eagle viewing during the winter months.

 Located in central Oklahoma between the cities of Edmond and Arcadia, Arcadia Lake offers 26 miles of shoreline that attract bald eagles with plentiful trees and woodland areas, as well as excellent fishing beneath the lake’s still waters.
-Each year, lake visitors are invited to join an eagle watching event, historically held in January.
+Each year, lake visitors are invited to join the Arcadia Lake Eagle Watch, historically held in January.
 The event begins in the Arcadia Lake park office, where visitors can see a wingspan display, watch videos about eagles and learn more about the graceful birds before venturing out in search of them on the grounds around the lake.
 Spotters are available to help visitors find the birds, whether in roosts or soaring over the lake in search of food.

 Quartz Mountain Nature Park